daniellima338/the_italian_corner/README.md

 The user should recognize that he/she can log out and in through the my account menu in the main nav bar.

 * **Test**
+How would you log in and out?

 * **Result**
+The users quickly understood where they could log in and out of their user account, as they were used to the account icon from other websites.
+They found the login/log out process easy.

 * **Verdict**
 The test has passed all the criteria and works like planned.